Miguel Ángel Fernández Ordóñez

 Miguel Ángel Fernández Ordóñez (born 3 April 1945) is a Spanish economist and politician, member of the Socialist Workers' Party and former Governor of the Bank of Spain.
 He is the younger brother of Francisco Fernández Ordóñez, also a Socialist politician, and he is married to Inés Alberdi.

 Early life and education

 Fernández Ordóñez was born in Madrid in 1945, he graduated in Law and Economic Science in the Complutense University of Madrid.
 He belongs to the Cuerpo de Técnicos Comerciales and State Economists.

 Career

 Fernández Ordóñez served as secretary of State for the Economy, secretary of State for Commerce and Executive director of the International Monetary Fund.
 In 1992 he was appointed president of the Court of Defense of the Competition.
 Between 1995 and 1999 he was president of the Commission of the National Electric System.
-Between 2004 and March 2006 he was secretary of state for Internal Revenue.
+Between 2004 and March 2006 he was Secretary of State for Finance.
 On 10 March he was appointed Counsellor of the Bank of Spain and member of its Executive Commission.